pekspro/EF-Migrations-Script-Generator-Task/ReadMe.md

 # Entity Framework Core Migrations Script Generator
-**Entity Framework Core Migrations Script Generator** is a very simple extensions to make it easy to generate migration script for projects using Entity Framework Core with Code-First.
+**Entity Framework Core Migrations Script Generator** is a very simple extension to make it easy to generate migration script for projects using Entity Framework Core with Code-First.
 This tool internally calls **dotnet ef migrations script**.

+This tool can be installed from https://marketplace.visualstudio.com/items?itemName=pekspro.pekspro-efcore-migration-script-generator.

 ## How to generate migration scripts
 With this task it's very easy to generate migration scripts: